SuninKingdom/HydLoc/README.md

 HydLoc is a random forest based hydroxylation sites predictor for human proteins.
 HydLoc is provided as a<br>
 Microsoft Windows executable packed up with PyInstaller, which makes it easy to use.
 The source code of HydLoc<br>
 is also uploaded.
 It is a python script called 'HydLoc.py'.
-Users can run it to predict hydroxylation sites too.<br>
+Users can run it to predict hydroxylation sites too.
+Because<dr>
-Because the training dataset of HydLoc is human proteins, it is recommended that HydLoc is only used to predict human hydroxylation sites.
+the training dataset of HydLoc is human proteins, it is recommended that HydLoc is only used to predict human hydroxylation sites.

 ### Installation: